peteratspidey/markdown_basics/README.md

 ## to insert the image into a markdown text
 `![Alt text](URL)`
-> u can replace the word alt text with any keyword u want and change url to the link where the image is stored
+> u can replace the word alt text with any keyword u want and change url to the link where the image is stored or with the path of the image

 ## emoji's
 :+1: